 On November 23, 1924, British-American anthropologist Colin Turnbull was born.
 Turnbull came to public attention with the popular books The Forest People on the Mbuti Pygmies of Zaire and The Mountain People on the Ik people of Uganda, and one of the first anthropologists to work in the field of ethnomusicology.

 During his time in Africa, Turnbull also worked for Hollywood producer Sam Spiegel.
 He was hired to assist in the construction and transportation of a boat needed for his film The African Queen, which starred Humphrey Bogart and Katharine Hepburn.
+After his first trip to Africa, Turnbull came to Yellowknife in northwest Canada in 1953 to work as a gold digger for a short time.

 One of Colin Turnbull’s most controversial works was The Mountain People.
 In it, the scientist describes what happens to a society that is forced to abandon its culture, and the fierce individualism and hardship that results.
 The Ik were a hunter/gatherer tribe who had been forced to stop moving around ancestral lands, through the seasons, because it now involved the three national borders of Uganda, Kenya and Sudan.They were forced to become stationary in Uganda and without a knowledge base and culture for survival under such conditions, they failed to thrive, even to the point of starvation and death.
 The book permanentally became part of the reading list of anthropology university courses.